--The Superhuman Entrainer tracks, which are normally packaged with a grounding wristband, but which you can also purchase separately for around five bucks.
+-The Superhuman Entrainer tracks, which are normally packaged with a grounding wristband, but which you can also purchase separately for around six bucks.
 These are actually packaged as three separate audio tracks: a pre-workout, pre-performance and during performance downloadable audio .mp3.

 I also have homemade sleep audio playlist that I made, which has been very successful in helping me sleep, especially when I’m hyped up from work or on an airplane.
 This particular track is designed to enhance delta wave production, and works really well at enhancing sleep.
 Basically, it was very easy to make, and all I did was the following:

 -I bought a 99 cents album, which is a 2 hour long track: